ExcelliumSA/WebConfigurationAuditor/Architecture.md

 - **.vscode**: Folder containing the internal stuff used by VSCode to handle the project.
 - **analysis**: Package containing all Python code related to the analysis of the configuration file provided.
 - **common**: Package containing all Python code shared by all the project.
-- **parsing**: Package containing all Python code related to the parsing of the the references audit rules and the configuraiton file provided.
+- **parsing**: Package containing all Python code related to the parsing of the the references audit rules and the configuration file provided.
 - **references**: Folder containing the audit rules files for every technology supported.
 - **reporting**: Package containing all Python code related to the generation of the report.
 - **templates**: Report template file using the JINJA syntax to define the available reports.